 How to Become an Actor

-Many actors enhance their skills through formal dramatic education, and long-term training is common.
+Actors typically enhance their skills through formal education, and long-term training is common.

-Many actors enhance their skills through formal dramatic education.
-Many who specialize in theater have bachelor’s degrees, although a degree is not required.
+Actors typically enhance their skills through formal education.
+Those who specialize in theater may have a bachelor’s degree in a field such as performing arts, but a degree is not required.

-Although some people succeed in acting without getting a formal education, most actors acquire some formal preparation through an acting conservatory or a university drama or theater arts program.
+Although some people succeed in acting without getting a formal education, most actors acquire some formal preparation through a theater company’s acting conservatory or a university drama or theater arts program.
 Students can take college classes in drama or filmmaking to prepare for a career as an actor.
 Classes in dance or music may help as well.

 Creativity.
 Actors interpret their characters’ feelings and motives in order to portray the characters in the most compelling way.